Linear average-case complexity of algorithmic problems in groups: The identity problem

 for sufficiently large $n$.
 Therefore,

-{ Now recall that there are $2^{k-1}$ different letter/inverse letter pairs of complexity $k$.} Therefore, with $k < c \log_4 n$, for the set $Z_n$ of all words of complexity $n$ that do not contain at least one letter $x_i^{\pm 1}$ of complexity $k$ we have
+Now recall that there are $2^{k-1}$ different letter/inverse letter pairs of complexity $k$.
+Therefore, with $k \le c \log_4 n$, for the set $Z_n$ of all words $w$ of complexity $n$ such that there is at least one letter $x_i^{\pm 1}$ of complexity $k$ that does not occur in $w$, we have